pivotal-cf/TAS-LTS/README.md

 # Maintainer Note

-This exports pretty cleanly from Roam Research markdown export, except for code blocks.
-All you need to do is indent those code blocks to be at a greater indentation level than their parent list items.
+The wiki exports pretty cleanly from Roam Research markdown export, except for code blocks and TODOs.
+All you need to do is indent those code blocks to be at a greater indentation level than their parent list items, and replace `{{[[TODO]]}}` with `[ ]`